plcharriere/binance-pump-detector/README.md

 Binance Pump Detector is a program to monitor multiple coins on Binance and detect when a coin gets pumped with defined conditions.

-It can open a Buy Market order when a pump is detected and open a Sell Limit order at a desired price after buying.
+It can open a Buy Market order when a pump is detected and open a Sell Limit order at a desired price after buying in Spot trading only.

 ## Warnings